HL7/ebm/input/pagecontent/composition.md

 The **[SummaryOfNetEffect Profile][SummaryOfNetEffect]** is a Profile of **[EvidenceReport][EvidenceReport]** and is used for an evidence report combining <b>ArtifactAssessment</b>, <b>Evidence</b>, and <b>EvidenceVariable Resources</b>, organized around **[VariableDefinition][VariableDefinition]** (Profile of EvidenceVariable), to represent the summary of net effect contributions of comparative evidence, adjusted for the relative importance of outcomes.

-A category element instance expresses that the composition is a "Summary of Net Effect Contributions" and additional category element instances may be used.
+The Composition.type value is set to a "Summary of Net Effect Contributions".

 The **[SummaryOfNetEffect Profile][SummaryOfNetEffect]** has 1 'Column Headers' section, 1 or more 'Summary of net effect contributions entry for a single outcome' sections, and may have a 'Net Effect Estimate' section.
 Each 'Summary of net effect contributions entry for a single outcome' section has a focus element (section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these sections and the 'Column Headers' section has the same set of section.section.code patterns to provide the following contained sections: